Skip to main content

 (B) Definitions:

-(2) Subrecipient: A NFE that receives a subaward from a pass-through entity to carry out part of a federal program.
+(1) Subrecipient: an entity that receives a subaward from a pass-through entity to carry out part of a federal award.
 CFSAs and LWBDs are subrecipients and they can also pass-through federal funds to organizations which become their subrecipients.

-(3) Pass-through entity (PTE): a NFE that provides a subaward to a subrecipient to carry out part of a federal program.
-CFSAs and LWDBs become their PTE.
+(2) Pass-through entity (PTE): an entity that provides a subaward to a subrecipient to carry out part of a federal program.

 (C) A PTE shall: